iampopov/eslint-prettier-setup/README.md

 ## About

 Tutorial to setup [ESLint](https://https://eslint.org/) and [Prettier](https://https://prettier.io/).
 ESLint scans your code and helps find syntax errors.
 Prettier will format your code to follow industry standards and best practices.
-By combining the two to work in tandem you'll have tastiest looking code.
+By combining the two to work in tandem you'll have the tastiest looking code.
 All you'll have to do is save, ESLint and Prettier will take care of the rest.

 ## Steps

+You can begin by cloning the repo to your computer or by hitting the Star at the top of this page for future reference.

-### VS Code Settings
+### VS Code

+#### Extensions

 First we'll need to install the following Extensions: